frankois944/kmp-mvvm-exploration/README.md

 ## Database

-A database is provided as [example](https://github.com/frankois944/kmp-mvvm-exploration/tree/main/Database)
+A database is provided as [example](https://github.com/frankois944/kmp-mvvm-exploration/tree/main/Database), basicaly a copy/paste of the official Room KMP Sample.

 This is also valid for [SQLDelight](https://sqldelight.github.io/sqldelight).